 If the Apple Watch Series 3, is to see LTE connectivity, its battery can not be the same as in the previous.
 Why?
 Battery power is at a premium on such small devices, and the inclusion of such a power hungry feature as LTE means problems.
 Recently, the DigiTimes reported that Apple had appointed Quanta Computer to look after battery development and production.
 Will this then mean a battery with better performance and a longer life is produced?

 Apparently, one of the key goals Apple has set for Quanta is efficiency, meaning that should LTE be included.
 It may have a battery that can sustain a reasonable among of web surfing, calling and messaging before needing a charge.

-BGR recently reported that one of its sources had told it, Apple will incorporate health monitoring into a Smart Band.
+Recently it was reported that Apple will incorporate health monitoring into a Smart Band.
 These apparently are to be accessories beyond the standard strap delivered with the Apple Watch Series 3.

 Additionally, possibly due to this leak/source, the rumor has cropped up about glucose monitoring.
 The rumors suggest the Smart Band would be able to monitor a wearer’s blood sugar without having to be invasive.
 This is something which many industry watchers were quick to criticize, as impossible, well not in a small band.

 To make this work, it’s said that Apple has employed 200 PhDs to make it work, each focussing on health.
 However, it is not clear if all of them are working on glucose measuring or not.
 Although if cracked this would be a great solution for people living with diabetes.